WIRF's selfless volunteers work to support the Foundation, the hospital and its patients and staff.

 - The Opportunity Shop

-- Patient support in Wards, Clinics, Social Work Department, Perinatal Loss Service
+- Support to the Social Work Department and Perinatal Loss Service

 - Event/Marketing/WIRF Administration and Assistance